DJ Akademiks

-Livingston Allen (born May 17, 1991), more commonly known as DJ Akademiks or simply Akademiks, is a Jamaican-American podcaster, media personality and YouTuber.
-DJ Akademiks rose to fame for his YouTube channel which covers the latest news in the hip hop music genre, and also for being a co-host of Everyday Struggle, a daily show by Complex Networks.
+Livingston George Allen, known professionally as DJ Akademiks (or simply Akademiks, or by his stage name Lil AK), is a Jamaican-American podcaster, YouTuber and live streamer who specializes in music industry journalism.
+After gaining fame on YouTube in the mid-2010s, he and rapper Joe Budden began co-hosting Everyday Struggle, a daily show by Complex Networks, in 2017.
 He also hosts Off the Record with DJ Akademiks on Spotify.

 Early life

-DJ Akademiks was born on May 17, 1991, in Spanish Town, Jamaica.
-He has one brother.
-His father was a school principal and is stated to have had many extra-marital affairs due to his affluent status in Jamaican society.
-DJ Akademiks did not appreciate his father's character of being away from his family, engaging in extra-marital affairs, and eventually starting another family but he claims to have understood and forgiven him as he grew older.
-As a result, DJ Akademiks mainly grew up under the care of his mother and his grandmother.
+DJ Akademiks was born in Spanish Town, Jamaica, and has one biological brother.
+His father was a school principal and is stated to have had many extramarital affairs due to his affluent status in Jamaican society.
+DJ Akademiks did not appreciate his father's character of being away from his family, engaging in extramarital affairs and eventually starting another family, but he claims to have understood and forgiven him as he grew older.

-Akademiks' mother left him and his brother back in Jamaica and migrated to the United States of America.
-She worked many jobs, lived in sub-par conditions, and eventually paid an American man $20,000 USD to marry her so she could legally become a US citizen as quickly as possible.
+DJ Akademiks mainly grew up under the care of his mother and his grandmother.
+Akademiks's mother left him and his brother back in Jamaica and migrated to the United States, where she worked many jobs, lived in sub-par conditions, and eventually paid an American man $20,000 USD to marry her so she could legally become an American citizen as quickly as possible.
 In 2001, DJ Akademiks and his brother were invited over to the US by their mother.

-Education

-DJ Akademiks has a bachelor's degree in biomathematics from Rutgers University (New Brunswick Campus).
-He was a disc jockey for the Rutgers University radio station WRSU-FM until 2013, when he was kicked out for his commentary and selection of music.
-As evident from a Crime Alert flyer issued by the Rutgers University Campus Police in June 2011, DJ Akademiks and another accomplice were wanted for stealing computers from fellow students on campus.